 However, I could download and print everything I wanted from http://thingiverse.com

 but useful could be printed too:

 and a nice looking as well 😉

 NOT the end

 Yup, that part was finished but as it turned out that was only the beginning.

 Stay tuned for future posts 😉

 I also want to add big hugs to RepRap community.

-Especially to guys who originally created old mojreprap.pl forum and now are active on fabrykator.pl held by Krysztof Dymianiuk.
+Especially to guys who originally created old mojreprap.pl forum and now is active on fabrykator.pl held by Krysztof Dymianiuk.

 Without you guys, I wouldn’t be able to continue my journey.